dyylongma/pythonlearning/README.md

 ## My python learning journy

 This is a doc for you!
-Nothing to introduce
+There is nothing to introduce.